-Transmission to humans is usually by inhalation of infected aerosols; arthropods are not involved.
+Transmission to humans is usually by inhalation of infectious aerosols; arthropods are not involved.

-Acute symptoms resemble influenza; respiratory symptoms may be particularly severe in elderly or debilitated patients.
+Acute symptoms resemble influenza; respiratory symptoms may be particularly severe in older or debilitated patients.

 Chronic Q fever occurs in < 5% of patients and usually manifests as endocarditis or hepatitis.

 Diagnose using immunofluorescence assay or PCR testing of infected tissue.

 Treat acute Q fever with doxycycline, typically for 2 to 3 weeks; endocarditis requires prolonged treatment (months to years to lifelong).

 A vaccine to prevent Q fever is commercially available but only in Australia.